 Is Feet Tickling a Kink or a Fetish?

-When people hear "feet" and "fetish" in the same sentence, a punchline is usually close behind, but mockery shouldn't expel a feet-tickling kink from the bedroom.
+When people hear "feet" and "fetish" in the same sentence, a punchline is usually close behind, but mockery shouldn't expel tickling—of toes or soles—from the bedroom.

-For anyone who wants to introduce feet tickling into their boudoir toolbox, here's how to do it without getting kicked in the face—unless you're into that, of course.
+For anyone who wants to introduce feet tickling—with a feather, perhaps—into their boudoir toolbox, here's how to do it without getting kicked in the face—unless you're into that, of course.

 "Kink is a broad term that encompasses any form of sexual, sensual or intimate behaviors or activities that fall outside of the 'norm,'" said sex and kink educator Emerson Karsh, who lives in the United States.